tekgator/GameLib.NET/README.md

 While this repository is providing already the plugins to gather the games from the most popular game launchers, it easily extendible via the MEF Framework.
 A developer guide will follow, but I'm pretty sure the geeks will find out themselfes on how to do it.

-Following plugins are available to detect the game launchers including their installed games:
+Following plugins are already bundled with GameLib.NET to detect the game launchers including their installed games:
 - [Steam](src/GameLib.Plugin/GameLib.Plugin.Steam)
 - [Epic Games](src/GameLib.Plugin/GameLib.Plugin.Epic)
 - [Ubisoft Connect](src/GameLib.Plugin/GameLib.Plugin.Ubisoft)